Last edited November 4, 2017

 I also use CBCT from

 The day after I spray on the CBCT, the pile is very hot.
 It really works.
 I have tried a few other products, Accelerator from ARBICO and an off-the-shelf brand from the Home Depot.
-The CBCT works fastest of the three.
+The CBCT works fastest of the three and is much better priced.

 I used Roger Santos -Arenabuilder.net to make my arena all weather.
 I had heard the only way to get a good base was to use base-rock which is very costly.
 Roger cut my costs and my arena has had no mud in the winter, even with Draft horses working on it!
 I've had this arena for four years now, and being a trainer it get's a lot of use!